matplotlib/matplotlib/doc/users/image_tutorial.rst

 ===================================

 So, you have your data in a numpy array (either by importing it, or by generating it).
 Let's render it.
-In Matplotlib, this is performed using the :func:`~matplotlib.pyplot.imshow` function.
+In matplotlib, this is performed using the :func:`~matplotlib.pyplot.imshow` function.
 Here we'll grab the plot object.
 This object gives you an easy way to manipulate the plot from the prompt.